kassouni/kassouni/README.md

 # I'm slowly moving my public code over to [sourcehut](https://git.sr.ht/~kassouni/).
-This will be more up to date with my recent work.

 <!--
 **kassouni/kassouni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.